hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 * It is also possible to determine the remaining lifetime of credentials.

 ---
-name: lab-database-challenge-1
-# 👩‍💻 Challenge 1: Enable the Engine
-* In this lab challenge, you'll enable the database engine for MySQL and rotate its root credentials.
-* You'll do this in the **Vault Dynamic Database Credentials** Instruqt track using the link provided by your instructor.
-* Instructions:
-  * Click the "Enable the Database Secrets Engine" challenge of the "Vault Dynamic Database Credentials" track.
-  * Then click the green "Start" button.
-  * Follow the challenge's instructions.
-  * Click the green "Check" button when finished.

-???
-* Instruct the students to do the "Enable the Database Secrets Engine" challenge of the "Vault Dynamic Database Credentials" track.
-* This challenge has them enable the Database secrets engine on the path "lob_a/workshop/database" and rotate the root credentials for it.

----
-name: lab-database-challenge-2
-# 👩‍💻 Challenge 2: Configure the Engine
-* In this lab, you'll configure a connection and two roles for the database.
-* Instructions:
-  * If the track does not do it for you, click the "Configure the Database Secrets Engine" challenge of the "Vault Dynamic Database Credentials" track.
-  * Then click the green "Start" button.
-  * Follow the challenge's instructions.
-  * Click the green "Check" button when finished.

-???
-* Instruct the students to do the "Configure the Database Secrets Engine" challenge of the "Vault Dynamic Database Credentials" track.
-* This challenge has them configure a connection and two roles for the engine they created in the previous challenge.
-* One role will have an initial TTL of 1 hour with a maximum TTL of 24 hours.
-* The other will have an initial TTL of 3 minutes with a maximum TTL of 6 minutes.

----
-name: lab-database-challenge-3
-# 👩‍💻 Challenge 3: Generate Credentials
-* In this lab, you'll generate and use credentials against both roles that you configured in the previous challenge.
-* Instructions:
-  * If the track does not do it for you, click the "Generate and Use Dynamic Database Credentials" challenge of the "Vault Dynamic Database Credentials" track.
-  * Then click the green "Start" button.
-  * Follow the challenge's instructions.
-  * Click the green "Check" button when finished.

-???
-* Instruct the students to do the "Generate and Use Dynamic Database Credentials" challenge of the "Vault Dynamic Database Credentials" track.
-* This challenge has them generate short-lived credentials for the MySQL database.
-* They will use the `mysql` utility to connect to the database with those credentials.
-* They will see that the credentials are deleted after 3 minutes and that logging into MySQL with them is blocked.

----
-name: lab-database-challenge-4
-# 👩‍💻 Challenge 4: Renew and Revoke Credentials
-* In this lab, you'll renew and revoke credentials generated by the database secrets engine.
-* Instructions:
-  * If the track does not do it for you, click the "Renew and Revoke Database Credentials" challenge of the "Vault Dynamic Database Credentials" track.
-  * Then click the green "Start" button.
-  * Follow the challenge's instructions.
-  * Click the green "Check" button when finished.

-???
-* Instruct the students to do the "Renew and Revoke Database Credentials" challenge of the "Vault Dynamic Database Credentials" track.
-* This challenge has them extend the liftime of generated credentials with Vault's `sys/leases/renew` endpoint.
-* They will also revoke credentials with Vault's `sys/leases/revoke` endpoint.

----
 name: chapter-7-review-questions
 # 📝 Chapter 7 Review
 * What is the main advantage of using Vault's database secrets engine?